 Hue

 Hue primarily entered my itinerary because of bun bo Hue, a soup I was very keen to try.
-What I found was a quiet city (mostly because it was just after Tet, or Lunar New Year), full of ancient history.
+What I found was a quiet city, full of ancient history.
 It was almost haunting in a way.

 Hanoi

-Apart from that, Hanoi is known for its is shopping in both high end shops and excellent markets all around town, and its interesting mix of East and West as the French influence is also still present in the quaint tree-lined city streets and old buildings.
-It’s also the jumping off point for Halong Bay and Sapa in the north.
+Hanoi is also known for its shopping, in both high-end stores and excellent markets all around town, as well as its interesting mix of east and west, as the French influence is also still present along the quaint, tree-lined streets and in colonial-era buildings.

 Sapa

-Spending the night in a Hmong village in Sapa is kind of a must when in Vietnam.
-It’s a chance to get a local experience as well as seeing some of the most beautiful rice paddies in Vietnam.
+Spending the night in a Hmong village and trekking in Sapa is kind of a must when in Vietnam.
+Itโs a chance to get a local experience, as well as see some of the most beautiful rice paddies.

 Transport-wise, there are several easy ways to get around Vietnam:

-- Trains: This is the most popular method for getting around Vietnam and also quite comfortable, but it’s important to book in advance during holidays like Lunar New Year.
+- Trains: This is the most popular method for getting around Vietnam.
+They’re also quite comfortable, but itโs important to book them in advance during holidays like Lunar New Year.

-- Motorbike: It’s also popular to buy a motorbike and take it from top to the bottom of Vietnam, or vice versa.
+- Motorbike: Itโs also popular to buy a motorbike and take it from the top to the bottom of Vietnam, or vice versa.
 The upsides are, of course, the adventure and the freedom.
-It’s impossible to imagine coming out of an experience like that without more than a few good stories.
-However you can also plan on hanging out at the mechanic, spending a lot of time in Vietnam, and potentially crashing.
-Sometimes people give up and saw their bikes partway through, so you might get lucky and be able to buy a bike in Hoi An.
+Itโs also impossible to imagine coming out of an experience like that without more than a few good stories.
+However, you can also plan on hanging out at the mechanic, spending a lot of time in Vietnam, and potentially crashing.
+Sometimes people give up and sell their bikes partway through, so you might get lucky and be able to buy a bike in Hoi An, in the middle of the country.

-Vietnam is an adventure, and it can be a ton of fun and delicious too.
-Plus, with the ease of getting around and the cheapness of the country for visitors, it’s a no-brainer for those backpacking around Southeast Asia.
+Vietnam is an adventure, and it can be a ton of fun โ and delicious too.
+Plus, with the ease of getting around and the inexpensiveness of the country for visitors, itโs a no-brainer for those backpacking around Southeast Asia.

 Image Earth Travel says